DanielLevenstein/WebScrapingPortfolio/README.md

 ## 🛠️ Design

-Implement a Page Object Model for the following pages:
+Implement the following objects or utility classes:
 - `home_page`: Extracts book data and allows user change category.
 - `book_data_cleaner`: Cleans book data list and calculates stats from it.
 - `csv_parser`: Outputs python list as a csv file.